C3llarman/C3llarman/README.md

 - 👋 Hi, I’m @C3llarman
-- 👀 I’m a professional brewer en route to web developer.
+- 👀 I’m a professional brewer trying to transition into UX / Web Design.
 - 🌱 I’m currently learning the basics

 <!---